SolomonShilly/BusinessSearch/README.md

 # Business Instagram Account Search Script

-This Python script simulates searching for a business Instagram account using two common algorithms: Linear Search and Binary Search.
+This Python script simulates searching for a business Instagram account using Linear and Binary Search.
 The script randomly selects an Instagram account ID from a list and demonstrates how both search methods work by counting the steps each takes to find the selected account.

 ## Features